 Banks; The big five banks will see a 0.06 per cent levy starting on July 1.
-However these costs will mostly likely be passed on to customers and other stakeholders.
+However, these costs will most likely be passed on to customers and other stakeholders.

 University students; University students will see a $2000- $3600 fee increase for a four-year course.
 The income level at which you must start repaying your HECS debt will also be reduced from $55,000 to $42,000.